genomicepidemiology/flankophile/README.md

 ## About Flankophile

-Flankophile is a pipeline build for easy analysis of gene synthony - the genetic context of genes.
-Flankophile locates genes of interest in the input data and extracts the gene plus the upstream and downstream flanking regions.
+Flankophile is a pipeline build for easy analysis and visualization of gene synteny - the genetic context of genes.
+Flankophile is especially usefull for comparing the flanking regions of specific genes across different samples.

-Requied input: Assempled genetic data from multiple samples in fasta format plus a reference gene database in fasta format.
+Input: Assembled genetic data in fasta format plus a reference gene database in fasta format.

-Output: Results tables, Distance matrix, genetic sequences of genes and flanking regions.
+Output: Gene synteny plots, results tables, distance matrices, genetic sequences of genes and flanking regions in fasta format.

-The output can be visualized in RStudio with the R script [plot_gene_clusters_from_flankophile.R](bin/plot_gene_clusters_from_flankophile.R).

 **[Examples of plots made with the pipeline](example_output/6_plots)**